ElfoCompany/Elfo.Wardein/README.md

 ```

 Moreover, it is possible to manage Elfo.Wardein as all the windows service available on the system and it is the suggested way in order to run the program for long time period.

+## Notifications

+Elfo.Wardein is capable of notificate the user if the checked services are down.

+Currently Elfo.Wardein can send:

+- “Fail Notification”: sent every time a service goes down and it is not possible to restore it after a certain number of retries
+- “Restore Notification”: sent every time Elfo.Wardein is able to restore succesfully a service.

+The Supported notification types are:

+- Mail: Requires MailConfig.json configuration files and allows Elfo.Wardein to send a notification through a SMTP server
+- Teams: By createing a Microsoft Teams web hooks it is possible to receive these notifications directly in Microsoft Teams.

+Notifications can be limited through these parameters:
+- services/maxRetryCount
+- services/sendRepeatedNotificationAfterSeconds
+- services/numberOfNotificationsWithoutRateLimitation

 ## Maintenance Mode